jesselau76/hugo-w3-simple/README.md

  - Sphinx or Manticore search supported.
 Output xml file which can be indexed by sphinx and manticore search.
 Example site can not include search function because it need server-side setting.
 [Live Search function Demo Here](https://jesselau.com/search/)
  - Table of content on sidebar.
  - Grid style and simple list style.
+ - All posts in one page.
+With a filterable, sortable and responsive table powered by w3.js.
+[Live Demo Here.](https://jesselau.com/allposts/)

  ## Screenshot
 ### Grid style